Kkoi Dil Mein Hai

-Kkoi Dil Mein Hai is an Indian television romantic comedy series that aired on Sony Entertainment Television.
+Kkoi Dil Mein Hai is an Indian television romantic comedy series that aired on Sony TV.
 The series premiered in December 2003 and ended its run in 2005.
 The show starred Eijaz Khan and Poorva Gokhale in lead roles.
 The opening theme song was sung as a duet by famous singers Shreya Ghoshal and Sunidhi Chauhan.
 The show garnered some controversy for featuring a scene of marital rape.